Last Knights (2015)

 About Gary Collinson

-Gary Collinson is a film, television and digital content producer and writer, who is the founder of the pop culture website FlickeringMyth.com and producer of the upcoming gothic horror feature film 'The Baby in the Basket'.
-He has over 20 years of experience within the industry, including a decade of teaching and lecturing in film and media, and is the author of the book 'Holy Franchise, Batman!
+Gary Collinson is a film, television and digital content producer and writer, founder of the pop culture website FlickeringMyth.com, and producer of the upcoming gothic horror feature film 'The Baby in the Basket'.
+He previously spent a decade teaching and lecturing in film and media, and is also the author of the book 'Holy Franchise, Batman!
 Bringing the Caped Crusader to the Screen'.

 YOU MIGHT ALSO LIKE: